WynoraLabs

 Reading Comprehension — textual/nonfiction passages

 Shape — A passage about animals, history, science, how-things-work.
-Questions on main idea, supporting details, vocabulary, author's purpose.
+Questions on main idea, supporting details, vocabulary, author's purpose, how the idea develops.

 Strategy — Re-read the question and find the EXACT line in the passage that answers it.
 Don't trust memory.
 The proof is always in the text.